Living Resource

 Category Best for Start here Move up to Sweet spot Watch-outs

-Writing / general LLM Chat, drafting, summarization, RAG, internal copilots Qwen3.6-35B-A3B or Llama 4 Scout Qwen 3.5 397B-A17B, Llama 4 Maverick, Mistral Large 3, DeepSeek-V3.2 Qwen3.6-35B-A3B or gpt-oss-20b covers most team needs without datacenter overhead.
+Writing / general LLM Chat, drafting, summarization, RAG, internal copilots Qwen3.6-35B-A3B or Llama 4 Scout Qwen 3.5 397B-A17B, Llama 4 Maverick, Mistral Medium 3.5, Mistral Large 3, DeepSeek-V3.2 Qwen3.6-35B-A3B or gpt-oss-20b covers most team needs without datacenter overhead.
 License terms (Llama 4 EU multimodal limits) and quantization quality matter more than leaderboard hype.

 Multimodal / VLM Document understanding, image Q&A, visual agents, OCR-heavy workflows Gemma 4 (E4B or 26B MoE) or Qwen3.6-35B-A3B Qwen 3.5 397B-A17B or Llama 4 Maverick Gemma 4 26B MoE is the most practical local starting point with up to 256K context.
 Grounding mistakes and OCR hallucinations still require checks; for true visual grounding, prefer Molmo 2.